Monday, 28 March 2022

 Their marriage lasted for 55 years when Harold became a widow in 1985.

 Both the wedding dress and the bridesmaid's dress are quite short, at knee length.
 The bride's veil is once again, the thing that draws my attention.
+It's floor length and held in place with a delicate floral headband.

 Common Ancestors: (with Mabel) my paternal 2x great grandparents Patrick Cusack and Eliza Exton.